monsieurbadia/w2gl.js/README.md

 ### 1. option [`object`]

-the `init` function takes option param. `option` object define your scene `starter`. this is the valid schema object you must follow to init your scene or shader scene properly
+the `init` function takes option param. `option` object define your scene `starter`. this is the valid schema object you must follow to init your scene or shader scene properly.

 ```js
 const option = {